Essentials of Diagnosis

 The phenotypic spectrum of Fabry disease in affected males.
 There are two major phenotypic subtypes, the early-onset “classic” phenotype, which typically manifests in childhood, and the “later-onset” phenotype that presents with renal and/or cardiac disease in adulthood.
 There are two subtypes of the later-onset phenotype, as patients may present with primarily cardiac or renal disease, see Table 47–1 for signs and symptoms of males with the two phenotypes.

 Photomicrograph and electron micrographs showing the microvascular endothelial glycosphingolipid deposition.
-Left: ...
+Left: Note the ...